hackbg/fadroma/ops/Model.ts.md

 ```

 ## Contracts

-Managing smart contracts is the whole point of this library.
+The purpose of this library is to manage smart contracts.
 There are quite a few bits of state to manage about them!
-The overall pipeline goes like this:
+The available interfaces are as follows:

 ```typescript
 export interface IContract {